 - Student Government Association Office, G-61 Student Union Building

 The Allocations Committee meets with recognized student organizations throughout the year regarding the Student Activities Fee.
 This committee also handles requests from student organizations such as Budget Modifications and Emergency Allocations.
 Allocations Committee also assembles the Student Activities Fund for the next academic year.
 The committee will assemble a draft of the budget at least three (3) meetings before the end of the current SGA administration.
-Contact chairpersons Sam Miller at SJM142@pitt.edu or Santana Lardo at SML111@pitt.edu.
+Contact chairpersons Isabel Lanthaler at firstname.lastname@example.org.